Background

-I was recently awarded an ERC Starting Grant and VIDI Talent Grant to study the intergenerational cycle of educational achievement.
-Poor educational outcomes often persist within families, creating a cycle of inequality.
+Within my team, some researchers focus on the intergenerational cycle of educational achievement, while others study neurodevelopmental conditions such as ADHD and autism.
+Poor educational outcomes often persist across generations, creating a cycle of inequality.
 We know that children whose parents talk and read less to them tend to struggle in school, but it’s not clear whether this association is due to a causal effect of parenting or to shared genetics.
 My research aims to better understand the underlying mechanisms of this familial educational disadvantage to inform how we can intervene to ensure that all children have the opportunity to learn and thrive.

-At the VU Amsterdam, I work at the department of Biological Psychology, where we run the Netherlands Twin Register.
-I’m also affiliated to LEARN! and Amsterdam Public Health.
-I have a PhD in educational sciences from the University of Amsterdam, and have previously held postdoctoral research fellowships in developmental psychology at the University of Oxford.
+At the VU Amsterdam, I work in the Department of Biological Psychology, home to the Netherlands Twin Register.
+I’m also affiliated with LEARN! and Amsterdam Public Health.
+I hold a PhD in Child Development and Education from the University of Amsterdam, and have previously held postdoctoral research fellowships in Developmental Psychology at the University of Oxford.

-I am an Amsterdam Young Academy fellow and a Jacobs Foundation Research Fellow, and I serve on the Scientific Advisory Board of the International Dyslexia Association.
-I have received several early career awards, including the Society for the Scientific Study of Reading, the Association for Psychological Science, and the Federation of Associations in Behavioral & Brain Sciences.
+I am a Fellow of the Young Academy of Europe, a Jacobs Foundation Research Fellow, a former Amsterdam Young Academy fellow, and served on the Scientific Advisory Board of the International Dyslexia Association.
+I have received several early- and mid-career awards, including the Society for the Scientific Study of Reading, the Association for Psychological Science, and the Federation of Associations in Behavioral & Brain Sciences.

-In my personal life, my husband and I have two young children and I enjoy practising acrobatics, yoga, and pole sport.
+Outside of work, my husband and I have two young children, and I enjoy practising acrobatics, yoga, and pole sport.

 Research